foreverphoenix/the-phoenix-flavour/content/skyrim-se/mod-installation/landscape.md

 #### Download Instructions

-- **Main Files:** Blended Roads
+- **Main Files:** Medieval Bridges

 > Cathedral Landscapes includes an older version of Blended Roads which has very noticable texture seams on bridges.
-Therefore we are installing the newer 1.7 of Blended Roads separately to overwrite.

-#### FOMOD Instructions

-- **Main Files:** REALly Blended Roads
-- **SMIM Comaptibility Patch:** REALly Blended Roads
+The seam is not present in this version of the mesh.

 ##### [Realistic Water Two (RW2)](https://www.nexusmods.com/skyrimspecialedition/mods/2182?tab=files)